-That all changed in the 1990s, when the Yale School of Medicine began researching ketamine as a potential solution for depression.
-They found that ketamine can effectively treat depression in instances where it’s administered accurately at the proper dosage by a licensed medical professional.
-This includes severe depression.
+Ketamine’s notoriety took a positive turn in 1990s when the Yale School of Medicine began researching ketamine therapy as a potential treatment for depression.
+They found that ketamine can provide significant relief of depression symptoms when administered in a clinical setting and at the right dosage.

 There are a couple of ways that ketamine can help with suicidal thoughts.

 As research from the Yale School of Medicine and elsewhere has found, ketamine triggers glutamate production and blocks N-methyl-D-aspartate (NMDA)—a receptor involved in the amplification of pain signals, opioid tolerance, and the development of central sensitization.

 What this does is rewires the brain and alters its connection between cells, which allows the brain to be more adaptable and create new pathways.
 This provides an opportunity to create more positive thoughts and behaviors.

 Dr. Kevin Kane, anesthesiologist and Ketamine Milwaukee’s medical director, explained it well to CNN.

 "If you think of it like a tree that loses its leaves in wintertime, ketamine helps grow those leaves back," Kane said.
 "It doesn’t necessarily have to grow an entire new branch or an entire new tree.
 It just has to sprout new leaves."

 This re-wiring works long-term, although many mental health professionals advise people with suicidal thoughts to do It in conjunction with other solutions like therapy for ultimate wellbeing.

 Ketamine has also effectively been used to treat the following: